 We have, however, continued contacting frontline healthcare professionals where it's essential for immediate risk management.

 Since July 2020, we have gradually increased our contact with healthcare professionals.
-We know that we need to keep the status of the pandemic under constant review and be sensitive to local situations and the recent rise in hospital admissions in many parts of the UK.
+We know that we need to keep the status of the pandemic under constant review and be sensitive to local situations and the challenges caused by the second wave of the pandemic.
 We're mindful that individuals working in health and social care, and the organisations they work for, are at different stages of readiness to engage with our fitness to practise process.

 Raising a concern about a nurse, midwife or nursing associate